ddnet/ddnet/README.md

 Whether to enable client compilation.
 If set to OFF, DDNet will not depend on Curl, Freetype, Ogg, Opus, Opusfile, and SDL2.
 Default value is ON.

 * **-DVIDEORECORDER=[ON|OFF]** <br>
 Whether to add video recording support using FFmpeg to the client.
-You can use command `start_video` and `stop_video` to start and stop conversion from demo to mp4.
-This feature is currently experimental and not enabled by default.
+Default value is OFF.

 Dependencies needed on debian: `libx264-dev libavfilter-dev libavdevice-dev libavformat-dev libavcodec-extra libavutil-dev`